nestybox/sysbox/docs/procfs-emulation.md

 -   [Intercepting Procfs / Sysfs Unmounts Inside a Sys Container](#intercepting-procfs--sysfs-unmounts-inside-a-sys-container)
     -   [umount2 syscall](#umount2-syscall)
     -   [Unmount Syscall Emulation Steps](#unmount-syscall-emulation-steps)

+## Introduction

+Sysbox-fs' emulation capabilities are a fundamental component of Sysbox runtime.
+These ones complement sysbox-runc features to offer a more complete 'virtual-host' abstraction.

+As of today, sysbox-fs supports the (partial) emulation of the following components:

+  - procfs emulation
+  - sysfs emulation
+  - syscall emulation

+This document spells out the details of how this emulation process is carried out.

 ## Procfs Background